AMReX-Codes/amrex/paper/paper.md

 as appropriate.

 When running on CPUs, AMReX uses an MPI+X strategy where the X threads are used to perform parallelization techniques like tiling.
-The most common X is OpenMP.
+The most common X as of this writing is OpenMP but AMReX is rapidly evolving to work effectively on GPUs.
 On GPUs, AMReX requires CUDA and can be further combined with other parallel GPU languages, including OpenACC and OpenMP, to control the offloading of subroutines to the GPU.
 This MPI+CUDA+X GPU strategy has been developed to give users the maximum flexibility to find the best combination of portability,